-Figure 4.3: Semantic completion of citations from open BibTEX files
+Figure 4.3: Semantic completion of citations from open BibT_EX files

-Isabelle/jEdit also provides some support for editing .bib files themselves.
+Isabelle/jEdit also provides IDE support for editing .bib files themselves.
 There is syntax highlighting based on entry types (according to standard BibTeX styles), a context-menu to compose entries systematically, and a SideKick tree view of the overall content; see figure 4.4.
+Semantic checking with errors and warnings is performed by the original bibtex tool using style plain: different BibTeX styles may produce slightly different results.